Biological Science Faculty Member

 Ph.D.
 The University of Chicago, 2014.

 I am a community ecologist with broad interests in ecology, evolution, physiology, and environmental chemistry.
 My research focuses on macroalgal populations, intertidal communities, and links between biology, environmental conditions and water chemistry.
 I use a combination of field and laboratory methods to understand natural variability in marine populations, responses of species and communities to climate change and pollution.

-McCoy, SJ and NA Kamenos (2015) Coralline algae in a changing world: integrating ecological, physiological, and geochemical responses to global change, in press, Journal of Phycology.
+McCoy, SJ and NA Kamenos (2015) Coralline algae in a changing world: integrating ecological, physiological, and geochemical responses to global change.
+Journal of Phycolog, 51(1): 6-24.

 McCoy, SJ and F Ragazzola (2014) Skeletal trade-offs in response to ocean acidification, Nature Climate Change, 4: 719-723.